Our guiding principles

 - Transparent operations – We publish this page so that every customer—current or prospective—can understand exactly how we treat their data.
 If you have questions, email us any time at contact@cubic.dev.
 Our data handling practices are further detailed in our Privacy Policy and use of the service is governed by our Terms of Service.

-- No AI model training on customer data – Our AI model providers (e.g., OpenAI, Anthropic) contractually commit that code snippets and metadata passed through their APIs are not used to train or improve their underlying models.
+- No third-party model training on Customer Code – Our AI model providers (e.g., OpenAI, Anthropic) contractually commit that code snippets and metadata passed through their APIs are not used to train or improve their underlying models.

 SOC 2 compliant